 You might have noticed I have been talking about freezer meals a lot.
 Here’s the thing: freezer meals make life easier!
 Freezer meals are an easy way for moms to win.
 And that’s what I am all about here – helping moms win.
 If you are still on the fence about whether or not to join the freezer meal frenzy, find out my top ten reasons why you should make freezer meals for your family.

 Here are ten awesome tips for making the best freezer meals ever.

 - Print the instructions on the computer.
 Double bag your meal (in zipper seal bags), and place the final “day of” instructions between the two bags.
 A lot of bloggers use fancy labels on their freezer meals and hand-write the instructions.
 Don’t get sucked into that mayhem!
 Just print out as many copies as you will need and you are good to go.

 - When looking for recipes, choose meat that is marinated.
 Place the meat in a zipper seal bag and pour in the marinade before freezing.
-You can thaw your meat in the fridge the day of and it will finish marinating in that time.
+You can thaw your meat in the fridge the day of and it will finish marinating at that time.
 Then throw your meat on the grill or in the oven or insta-pot – whatever your instructions call for.

 - Use freezer bags.
 Freezer bags are stronger and more durable and will help prevent freezer burn.